Time-Varying Parameters as Ridge Regressions: Time-Varying Effects of Monetary Policy in Canada

-An important question is what happens to $\beta_t$ around 1992, after the onset of IT.
-Figure \ref{TVLPwrtOLS} (in the appendix) reports $\beta_{t}^{\text{2SRR}}-\beta^{\text{OLS}}$ for the dynamic effect of MP shocks on the three variables.
-It is found that the response of inflation (in absolute terms) is much larger at the end of the sample than what constant coefficients would suggest.
+{\sc \textbf{Zooming on 1992}.} An important question is what happens to $\beta_t$ around 1992, after the onset of IT.
+Neither TVP-VAR nor TVP-LPs suggest the occurrence of a structural break in 1992, which is in line with most of the international evidence on IT implementation.
+For inflation, TVP-LPs' results point to a change in coefficients' trending behavior, a subtle phenomenon which would effectively stay under the radar of simpler approaches.
+For illustrative purposes, Figure \ref{TVLPwrtOLS} (Appendix) reports $\beta_{t}^{\text{TVP-LP}}-\beta^{\text{OLS}}$ for the dynamic effect of MP shocks on the three variables.
+The response of inflation (in absolute terms) is much larger at the end of the sample than what constant coefficients would suggest.
 This is especially true at the 24 months horizon.
 It is quite clear that, for all horizons, the effect of MP shocks on inflation starts increasing in the years following the implementation of IT.
-The vanishing effect on GDP starting from the 1990s could be consistent with an increased openness of the economy limiting the central bank's grip on economic activity.
-The story is, however, different for unemployment.
-The downward trend in MP shocks' impact seems to have started at least since the 1970s and slowed down in recent years.
-More generally, it is interesting to note that those results are consistent with a flattening Phillips' curve -- as reported in \cite{blanchard2015inflation} for Canada and many other countries.
-The shrinking responses of GDP and unemployment leave room for expectations to act as the main channel through which MP shocks (eventually) impact the price level.
+The downward trend in MP shocks' impact on unemployment seems to have started at least since the 1970s and slowed down in recent years.